 The gatehouse was built in the 1400s to impress and show the Church’s authority.
 It would have been decorated by exquisite stone carvings and statues of the Virgin Mary and saints.
 Locals nicknamed the gatehouse the Jail Gate.
 While no evidence was found that this gatehouse was used as a jail, other monasteries (including St. Albans Abbey) did use gatehouses for this purpose.

-In the early 1900, a “Bull House” was built inside the gatehouse.
-Thanks to the heritage lottery fund it has been removed in 2007 along with the thick growth of ivy making it easier to see the medieval building.
+In the early 1900s, a “Bull House” was built inside the gatehouse.
+Thanks to the heritage lottery fund was removed in 2007 along with the thick growth of ivy making it easier to see the medieval building.
 The metal cattle crush that was used to keep the bull from moving is still there.
 They would use food to lure the bull through the rails then use chains on the other side of the wall to pull them together so the bull couldn’t back out.